NearKXH/NKRouter/README.md

 ### Wildcards

-NKRouter supports setting up route with wildcards `*`.
+NKRouter supports setting up route with wildcards `*`.Wildcards must be set at the end directory of URL.
 That will match an arbitrary number of path components at the end of the routed URL.

 For example, the following route would be triggered for any URL that started with `wildcard/` ( like `wildcard/`, `wildcard/view`, `wildcard/view/subview`, ... ), but would be not trigger the URL like `home/view`.